|Graduate Program Head||Anthony C. Robinson|

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

 A minimum of 33 credits at the 400, 500, 600, or 800 level is required.
 At least 18 credits must be in 500-or 600-level courses.
-Students choosing to complete a thesis must complete a minimum of 36 credits, with at least 6 credits in thesis research (600 or 610).
-Students choosing to complete a scholarly paper must complete at least 18 credits in 500-level courses.
+Students choosing to complete a thesis must complete a minimum of 36 credits, with at least 6 credits in thesis research (GEOG 600 or GEOG 610).
+Students choosing to complete a capstone course must complete at least 18 credits in 500-level courses, including 3 credits in GEOG 570 Capstone in Spatial Data Science.

 |Complete the following 5 required courses that total 15 credits with a grade point average of 3.00 or higher:|